Is your betta fish lying on the bottom of the tank?

 2.Tail or Fin Rot

 Signs: Your betta’s fins appear to be rotting away.

-While fin rot may not be the primary reason your betta is lying on the bottom of the tank, it is a nasty and potentially disease that your betta can contract while in a weakened condition.
+While fin rot may not be the primary reason your betta is lying on the bottom of the tank, it is a nasty and potentially fatal disease that your betta can contract while in a weakened condition.